death-save/pin-cushion/README.md

 (The default Foundry VTT behaviour is for Notes to be visible to players only if the linked document is accessible by the player.)

 - **[Only with setting 'Enable revealed state on scene Notes' enabled] Add an option to set the tint colour of the Note:** Icon to indicate if the linked document is reachable or not (if the Note has no linked document, then it will always be displayed in the "unreachable" tint).

+- **[Only with setting 'Enable revealed state on scene Notes' enabled] Provide tint colours to allow GMs to see if notes have been revealed to players.
+Setting the tint to a blank string will remove this tinting.**

 - **Add an option to hide the label text:** It will hide the label text when you hover on the note, it useful for avoid the "double" test given from the 'label' and 'title' attributes.